quentin452/OptimizationsAndTweaks/README.md

 # Dangerzone

 This mod is really not tested so idk really if it work , but i see improvement when i try the mod , might be placebo?
+But i maked some tests and it seem to be not placebo on my modpack.

 And might be corrupt your world??????